brevzin/brevzin.github.io/_posts/2024-09-20-annotations.md

 That first line of code makes `Point` debug-printable — which means it prints the type name and then all the member names and values, in order.

 > In my copy of the Rust Programming Language book, you're shown how to declare a `struct` on page 82 and how to make it debug-printable on page 89.
-It's quite prompt.
+It's basically one of the first things you're shown how to do.
 {:.prompt-info}

 And since this is a programmatic annotation, if I go back later and add a new field to `Point` (let's say I decide that I wanted this to be 3-dimensional and I need a `z`), the debug-printing will be automatically updated to print the new field.